 1. Toilet-Related Technology.
 The museum introduces the toilet technology used in different periods of human history.
 Here, one can look at the global history of sanitation and toilets.

 3. A Toilet in the Shape of a Leather Chair.
-A toilet designed in the shape of a leather chair and it was used earlier by European Nobilis, actually dedicated to sanitation and toilets.
+A toilet designed in the shape of a leather chair, it was used earlier by European Nobilis.

 4. Chinese Basket Toilet.
 Chinese basket toilet can be seen at the International Museum of Toilets.
 The prime motive is to encourage the development of toilet-related technology.

 1. Enjoy the Tour of the Museum and the Solar Toilets Gallery.
 The museum has some very interesting and unique toilets on display.
 One will be amazed to see their construction and features.
 Apart from these unusual pieces, there is a solar toilet gallery that is a must-visit as it features some toilets that operate on solar energy.

 2. Click Pictures in the Museum Photo Gallery.
 Visitors may click the photos of these unusual toilets that belong to an era as old as 2,500 BC and as new as from the 21st century.